Rudrarj-Mali/TextReader/README.md

 A Simple Plugin To Read text From Txt file ....
-Nade by purely using Jetpack compose
+Purely made by using Jetpack compose